 This article really only shows the tip of the iceberg.
 Applying this light painting technique to perfection really requires the right tools, dedication and experience.
 So, it is not an easy-to-replicate style of photography.
 But it can teach you a great deal about how light actually works and how to use it deliberately in your photographs.

 Maybe you got inspired and want to try this yourself.
-I highly recommend that you go to Howard’s website and check out more of his images and his tutorials.
+I highly recommend that you go to Harold’s website and check out more of his images and his tutorials.